lucbk23/low_level_c/notes.md

 - watch the squares and pay attention to the values and their addresses, they are the seperate stacks that memory wise work as below:
 ![alt text](20240907_174709.webp)

+### Memory in strings
+When a string is declared, it is stored in the heap.
+It is possible to change the value of a string in the stack, but it leaves the value of the declared variable on the same address in the heap.
+- Example: ```char word[4] = {99, 97, 116, 0};```
+    - This creates a string with 4 characters, and stores the value of each character in the array.
+    - If you change the value of 99 to 100, the value of the string is changed but the address is unchanged if the call structure is the same.
+    - Initializing 2 arrays will retun the addresses of the last most initialized array as "higher" in the stack.
+    - Earlier we have been able to redeclare addresses within other variables each other: ```b = a; ```, this is not possible with arrays in C, they are unique in the heap.
+    - If we want to change/copy the value of an array, we have to do it manually or with a loop.
+The loop looks like this:
+        - ```for (int i = 0; i < 4; i++)```
+    - We do need to hardcode the size of the array, because the size is not stored in the variable.

+### Memory leaks
+- Memory leaks are when a program allocates memory but does not free it.
+- This can happen when a program is not finished, or when a program is running for a long time.
+- Memory leaks can cause a program to use more and more memory, eventually causing the program to crash.
+- Memory leaks can also cause a program to use more and more memory, eventually causing the program to crash.
+- A key point to prevent this is always to pair ```malloc()``` with ```free()```.

 ### Pointers
 Pointers are variables that store the address of another variable.